-Traditional trades and high-tech businesses, medium-sized companies and global players, established enterprises and young start-ups all appreciate the close proximity to the School of Business and Economics when choosing where to set up shop.
+Traditional trades and high-tech businesses, medium-sized companies and global players, established enterprises and young start-ups all appreciate the close proximity to the School of Business, Economics and Society when choosing where to set up shop.
 Leading regional and global companies are keen to meet budding entrepreneurs while they are still at university.
 They know that our graduates are above-average, highly qualified professionals with untold innovative potential, meaning that they are excellent candidates for driving forward development in future markets.

-In addition, the campus where the School of Business and Economics is based is located in the center of Nuremberg, the heart of one of the largest industrial regions in Germany.
+In addition, the campus where the School of Business, Economics and Society is based is located in the center of Nuremberg, the heart of one of the largest industrial regions in Germany.